GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Serviles/Greater Serviles/Gryphar.md

  • Slam: The gryphar may use any part of its body to strike a foe within 1 yard.
 This is a melee bare attack.

- • Stomp: The hippalectryon can attempt to stomp a foe, dealing a crushing attack.
-It has a -2 penalty to its attack, but has a +5 bonus for the purpose of determining if the attack is a critical hit.
+ • Claw: The gryphar can attempt to slash at a foe within 1 yard, inflicting a cutting attack.
+It has advantage against a foe it is grappling.

 ---------------------